 People with Cluster B personality disorders enjoy making other people feel worthless — especially on birthdays or holidays.

 Mean people love nothing more than stealing joy from an otherwise happy or sensitive-natured person.
-Don’t let the opinion of a manipulator or gaslighting con-artist’s angry, ugly, words ruin your mood.
+Do not let the opinion of a manipulator or gaslighting con-artist’s angry, ugly, words spoil your mood.

 Their fundamentally toxic ill-fated projections (rather than goodwill sentiments or “happy” wishes) become a disappointing seasonal dysfunction lifestyle truth.

 Stand up for your own fundamental human rights to live, believe, and ENJOY whatever healthy idle amusement pleases, delights, and amuses you.

 Your self-esteem or feelings of self-worth should NEVER be based on another soul’s subjective opinion of YOU.
 Don’t let the proverbial “turkeys” (or more aptly turkey dinners) get you down.
 Be your merry older and wiser self.